 She also recognized Ted Knight; he was Starman, as Doris had revealed.
 Near the lanky millionaire was a blond she thought she knew from Inza Cramer’s photo as Kent Nelson, alias Doctor Fate.
 A mild-mannered, bookish sort also stood dazed by other healthy looking civilian-clothed males.
 He’s certainly no Superman! she thought.

 Doll Girl had only entered the dimension with the bag from Inza on a whim.
 The original plan had involved Inza’s using the contents herself if all seemed lost.
-Martha Roberts made sure she had identified Kent correctly, then from out of the bag she pulled a golden helmet.
+Martha Roberts made sure she had identified Kent correctly, then from out of the bag she pulled a blue helmet.
 She slipped it over his glazed eyes, and he came alive.

 “Once again the forces of outer darkness attempt to traduce the ways of Fate.
 As futile as it once was, so shall it e’er be!”
 He sure didn’t speak like the easygoing Kent Nelson, whom Inza had described.
 He gestured at the other JSAers, Law’s Legionnaires, and the rest, and in a mass exodus they charged out of the sudden aperture that opened when Sapphire vowed to summon more champions.
 Martha hurried along in their colorful wake.

 In the White House, the Star Sapphire’s smile turned to a look of regal dismay when she saw the entire male group of formerly entranced All-Stars explode through her dimensional opening.